make visible: north country

 North Country, New York, US, ongoing.

 Make Visible: North Country is a chapter of the overarching Make Visible project developed by Shannon Novak.
-It aims to grow support for LGBTQI+ communities in the North Country region in the state of New York, US, by making visible challenges and triumphs for these communities.
-This chapter manifests as work developed with local LGBTQI+ communities across multiple sites and is supported by the Richard F. Brush Art Gallery at St. Lawrence University.
+It aims to grow support for queer communities in the North Country region in the state of New York, US, by making visible challenges and triumphs for these communities.
+This chapter manifests as work developed with local queer communities across multiple sites and is supported by the Richard F. Brush Art Gallery at St. Lawrence University.

 “Working with artists, curators, scholars, and diverse and inclusive communities, both local and global, the Richard F. Brush Art Gallery is a teaching and learning environment that promotes creative expression, critical thinking, and dialogue across disciplines and cultures”.